Kim Zolciak’s Instagram Photo Of Her Son Kash’s Dog-Bitten Face Gets 52K Likes And 2.5K Comments In One Hour

 Zolciak-Biermann first burst on the scene of reality TV as one of the stars of the Real Housewives of Atlanta, with Kim only being known as Kim Zolciak back in those days.
 Eventually, Kim became a breakout star of the show and even experienced being the star of her own spin-off shows.

-As seen in the top photo above, Zolciak appeared on Good Morning America in New York City to promote a new season of Dancing with the Stars.
+As seen in the top photo above, Zolciak appeared at Good Morning America in New York City to promote a new season of Dancing with the Stars.

 First and fair most THANK YOU for all your prayers ???????? they were heard ❤ and Kash is going home today earlier then expected.
 Thank you for all your comments, tweets, emails and texts.
 We honestly felt all the positive energy you guys were sending and we couldn't be more grateful.
 Praying for a full speedy recovery ❤️